LLNL/blt/docs/setup_blt.rst

 Include BLT via BLT_SOURCE_DIR
 --------------------------------

-This allows you to .

-You can include BLT from a directory outside of your source tree using `BLT_SOURCE_DIR`.
+You can also include BLT from a directory outside of your source tree using `BLT_SOURCE_DIR`.

 To support this, in your CMakeLists.txt file add: